lingui/js-lingui/website/docs/releases/migration-4.md

 }
 ```

-Read more about custom extractor on the [Custom Extractor Page](/guides/custom-extractor)
+Read more about custom extractor on the [Advanced: Custom Extractor](/guides/custom-extractor) page.